p-chan5/EasyPulse/README.md

 ### BASS ENHANCER 💪️

-It makes it sound crunchier.
+Makes it sound crunchier.

 ### FILTER 🚿️

-Applies a `High-pass` filter that eliminates bass.
+Applies a `High-pass` filter that removes bass frequencies.
 Switch to `Low-pass` to do the opposite.

 ### 2ND / 3RD / 4TH EQUALIZER 🧬️

-They expand the signal recreating a simple / smooth / harsh `Dolby Atmos`
+They expand the signal, recreating a simple / smooth / full `Dolby Atmos`

 ### 2ND MULTIBAND COMPRESSOR ❤️‍🔥️

-Increases the dynamic range of bass, midrange and treble.
+Increases the dynamic range of bass, mids and treble.

 ### COMPRESSOR 🔥️

-Increases the dynamic range of the signal making it sound fuller.
+Increases the dynamic range of the signal.

 ### REVERBERATION ⛰️

 Creates a bedroom.
-Try going beyond these values, you can achieve creative results with some practice.
+Choose the `Room size` | Increase or decrease the `Decay time` | Choose between 0.00, 0.50 or 1.00 % `Diffusion`

 ### DELAY | STEREO TOOLS 👥️